 In the evenings we observed many Koreans, be it couples, families or friend groups gather on the beach to watch the sunset, eat and drink or take pictures together.
 On our last evening in Sokcho we decided to join them and created our own little picnic with their Sokcho famous Mansuk Dak Gangjeong or sweet and sour fried chicken!
-Its basically fried chicken that is coated in a sweet and sour sauce.
+It’s basically fried chicken that is coated in a sweet and sour sauce.
 When you enter the store they will ask whether you want spicy or a little spicy, hand you a white box with the goods, you pay and off you are.
-One box is typically enough for 2-4 people depending on how much you eat and cost 20.000 KR₩ at the time of our trip.
+One box is typically enough for 2-4 people depending on how much you eat and costs 20.000 KR₩.

 Walk the Oeongchi Bada Hyangiro Trail

 On the left side (when looking at the beach from the sea) of Sokcho beach, just down below the Lotte Resort, you will find the entrance to a wooden path that takes you around the small peninsula that the resort is located on.
 When following the path you will be met with some really stunning views of Sokcho beach and its surroundings!
-Walking this path is free and it is not a part of the resort either so you are free to go on it!
+Walking this path is free.
+It is not a part of the resort, so you are free to go on it!

 When Korea was initially divided, Sokcho was actually a part of North Korea.
 It wasn’t until the Korean war, that the South Korean military took the city of Sokcho and ever since it has been a part of South Korea.
 Alongside this path you will find several signs, explaining a little more about the history!

 Visit the Expo Tower and Cheongchoho Lake Park